 I’m a college professor who also consults with small businesses and non-profits from a variety of industries.
 My clients are people who want to develop better content, better SEO, better user experiences, better writing, better designs, and better reach for their target customers, clients, and donors.
 Based on 8+ years of research and consulting with organizations ranging from non-profits to startups to established businesses, I recently founded Content Garden, Inc., a small digital marketing and UX agency that can help you grow a big customer or donor base.

 My research focuses on utilizing user experience (UX) design, content strategy, and other participatory research methods to help people improve their communities and organizations.
 My current research project is tentatively entitled “Helping Design: Building Digital Capacities Within Non-Profits,” and stems from an engaged research project involving building a series of free workshops on effective digital communication for non-profit organizations within the community of Pitt County, NC.

 The findings of my research have been published in peer-reviewed journals such as IEEE Transactions on Professional Communication; Technical Communication; Computers and Composition; Rhetoric, Professional Communication, and Globalization; Communication Design Quarterly Review; and Reflections; as well as conference proceedings for the Association for Computing Machinery’s Special Interest Group on Design of Communication (ACM SIGDOC).
 My work has also appeared in industry-based publications such as Intercom and Boxes and Arrows.

-I have taught at the college level for over ten years.
+I have taught at the college level for over fifteen years.
 During that time, I have also consulted and formed service-learning partnerships with many non-profits and businesses, including iFixit, the North Carolina Coastal Atlas, and the Community Crossroads Center.
 I am currently president of the Society for Technical Communication, Carolina Chapter, and am also Chair of the organization’s Mentoring Program.
 I am also an active member of several other professional organizations, including ACM SIGDOC, the Council for Programs in Technical and Scientific Communication, and the Triangle User Experience Professionals Association (TriUXPA).